Phantom of the Auditorium

 • There are lights in the tunnel under the stage in this one.
 Very useful.

 • They have to make the characters so paper-thin in these adaptations.
-I really wish they had done fewer episodes and gave a bigger budget to more hour-long specials.
+I really wish they had done fewer episodes and given a bigger budget to more hour-long specials.

 • They cut a few scenes but kept almost the entire plot intact.